rc2server/rc2/README.md

 ## SQL create/dump

 To export updated schema, use `pg_dump -cOsx --if-exists --inserts -U rc2 rc2`.
 Test data is normally added manually.
 To dump the data for a table, use `pg_dump -U rc2 -t <tablename> -a rc2`.

+## GKE todo

+* change storage from 5gb to what fits in minimum charge